liyong31/liyong31.github.io/README.md

 </div>

+I am an Associate Research Professor within the <a href="https://tis.ios.ac.cn/">TIS group</a> at <a href="http://lcs.ios.ac.cn/"> SKLCS</a>.
-I am a <a href="https://marie-sklodowska-curie-actions.ec.europa.eu/">Marie Skłodowska-Curie Research Fellow</a> at <a href="https://www.liverpool.ac.uk/computer-science/">Department of Computer Science, University of Liverpool</a>.
+I was a <a href="https://marie-sklodowska-curie-actions.ec.europa.eu/">Marie Skłodowska-Curie Research Fellow</a> at <a href="https://www.liverpool.ac.uk/computer-science/">Department of Computer Science, University of Liverpool</a>.
-I am also an Associate Research Professor within the <a href="https://tis.ios.ac.cn/">TIS group</a> at <a href="http://lcs.ios.ac.cn/"> SKLCS</a>.
+Prior to this, I was a Research Assistant within the <a href="https://tis.ios.ac.cn/">TIS group</a> at <a href="http://lcs.ios.ac.cn/"> SKLCS</a>.

 I received my Ph.D. degree at <a href="http://lcs.ios.ac.cn/">State Key Laboratory of Computer Science, Institute of Software, Chinese Academy of Sciences</a> and <a href="https://english.ucas.ac.cn">University of Chinese Academy of Sciences</a>, advised by <a href="https://iscasmc.ios.ac.cn/?page_id=148">Prof. Lijun Zhang</a>.